silvia-odwyer/photon/README.md

 - on Node with WebAssembly

 ### Features
-- **Fast:** Photon outperforms even the fastest of libraries, including ImageMagick.
-On the web, its high-performance allows it to run at near-native speed.
+- **Fast:** On the web, Photon's high-performance allows it to run at near-native speed.
 Benchmarks can be found [here](https://github.com/silvia-odwyer/photon/wiki/Benchmarks).
 - **Call with JS:** Want to use Photon on the web or with Node?
 Using a simple npm package, you're good to go.
 Get all the benefits of WebAssembly with zero-cost abstraction.
 - **Use Natively:** For command-line apps, native photo editing apps, and so forth, Photon's core codebase is in Rust, allowing for cross-platform development.
 - **Pure Rust** - Unlike other libraries, 100% of the library's codebase is written in Rust, so security and safety is guaranteed.

+### Supported Image Formats
+The following image formats are supported:

+- PNG
+- JPEG
+- BMP
+- ICO
+- TIFF

 ### Live Demo
 View the [official demo of WASM in action](https://silvia-odwyer.github.io/photon/demo.html).